Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 ```
 EV and B6 observations represent 16% of all population data, which give us a reasonable to work with our samples.

-Now, we wil filter our dataset, with only EV and B6 airlines.
+Now, we will filter our dataset, with only EV and B6 airlines.

 ``` r
 > pop_data <- na.omit(flights) %>%